 CHS Circular Hollow Section – A round steel tube, either as a vertical column, or in a beam / tie /brace scenario

 Cob – a traditional earth built structure.
 Earth and straw are mixed and stacked up to form thick solid walls.
-Once dry they form solid and relatively warm walls.
+Once compacted and dry they form solid and relatively warm walls.
 Must be kept dry to prevent instability.
 Usually protected by large eaves, a raised stone plinth and breathable finishes like limewash and lime or earth plasters and clay based paints.
+Common in older structures and garden walls in Devon.
+In other parts of the country such as Norfolk, a similar system of earth blocks (locally called clay lump) are built up in formed blocks rather than cob being compacted down in wall shapes and later trimmed.

 Column UKC/UC – See Beam for detail, but is a structural member found in a vertical arrangement rather than horizontal.
 Column profiles tend to be evenly sized, rather than rectangular, and offer stiffer strengths so sometimes engineers use column profiles as beams to keep overall beam depth smaller.